 - Employee Motivation

 Training New Hires — The process of training your new hires are critical to their success.
-If they are left to “figure out” the in’s and out’s of your business, they will struggle throughout their ramp up time.
-Many small business use the “shadow” approach — assigning the new hire to follow a tenure rep to learn the ropes.
+If they are left to “figure out” the in’s and out’s of your business, they will struggle throughout their ramp-up time.
+Many small businesses use the “shadow” approach — assigning the new hire to follow a tenured rep to learn the ropes.
 There are positive and negative aspects of this approach.
 The biggest fault is the inability to duplicate and measure the process.
 The positive is team development, personalization, and one-on-one mentoring.
-However, having a documented process will allow for each new hire to follow in the same foot steps as the previous new hire while documenting their progress and scoring their results.
+However, having a documented process will allow for each new hire to follow in the same footsteps as the previous new hire while documenting their progress and scoring their results.

-Leads — How to handle in coming leads.
+Leads — How to handle incoming leads?
 Before marketing initiates its first email marketing campaign, they have to determine best practices for inbound leads.
 Time is the utmost importance.
-If a prospect sends in an inquiry to learn about your product or services, the first twenty-fours hours becomes the difference between a successful campaign or a failure.
-As the clock continues to tick away, the hot prospects begins to get warmer until eventually, they are no longer interested in having a conversation.
+If a prospect sends in an inquiry to learn about your product or services, the first twenty-four hours becomes the difference between a successful campaign or a failure.
+As the clock continues to tick away, the hot prospects begin to get warmer until eventually, they are no longer interested in having a conversation.
 By using a CRM that integrates into a product like Marketo, the leads would automatically be assigned to the proper salesperson.

 Remote Working — what a better way to increase customer satisfaction than allowing your sales team to work remotely.
 The millennium generation seeks work-life-balance.
 With SaaS and Cloud capabilities, employees are not limited to office hours in order to complete their job.
 Put in place a policy that allows employees to work remotely one or two days a week.

-Employee Motivation — Cold calling, email drip campaigns, following up on leads, prospects saying they are “not interested” can lead to a lose of motivation.
-One way to keep salespeople motivated is by implementing an employee engagement tool like Jostle, Clearcompany, or EngagePath by .
+Employee Motivation — Cold calling, email drip campaigns, following up on leads, prospects saying they are “not interested” can lead to a loss of motivation.
+One way to keep salespeople motivated is by implementing an employee engagement tool like Jostle, Clearcompany, or EngagePath by.
 Employee engagement software helps to keep all employees engaged by sharing individual and company accomplishments, in addition to keeping employee’s informed on what is going on within the company.
-Today, you will find many businesses putting in place a form of gamification that helps engage and motivate salespeople and non salespeople alike.
+Today, you will find many businesses putting in place a form of gamification that helps engage and motivate salespeople and non-salespeople alike.

-Mentoring — documenting and putting sound infrastructure is place is critical to any business.
+Mentoring — documenting and putting sound infrastructure in place is critical to any business.
 Salespeople by nature are competitive.
-However, creating a collaborative environment where each team member steps in to help a new hire is just as important.
-For the mentor, it provides a means to give-back to the company, encourages the mentor to share knowledge; for the company, it fosters more loyal employees and reduces employee turnover rate; and for the mentoree — increases interpersonal relationship skills and helps understand the corporate culture and unspoken rules.
+However, creating a collaborative environment where each team member steps up to help a new hire.
+For the mentor, it provides a means to give back to the company, encourages the mentor to share knowledge; for the company, it fosters more loyal employees and reduces employee turnover rate; and for the mentoree — increases interpersonal relationship skills and helps understand the corporate culture and unspoken rules.

 For many startups and small businesses, hiring the right sales team can be very challenging.
 Many businesses turn to outside consultants to help seek the right talent.
 For some, the results can be very rewarding.
 For others, just a complete waste of money.
 As you continue to hire more salespeople to keep up with your company’s growth, keep these eight points in mind — hire right, training new hires, aligning sales and marketing, using a CRM tool to track customers and leads, put a policy in place for remote working, integrate a gamification tool to keep your employees motivated and engaged, and consider the benefits of mentoring new hires.
 By investing a little time and resources, you will end up with lower employee turnover and higher employee satisfaction, resulting in increased productivity and growth of your business.